-Oil rises on Fed steps to support economy, hopes of U.S. aid package
+Oil pares gains as falling demand worries offset hopes of U.S. aid package

 “The extreme imbalance between supply and demand due to the travel restrictions has only just began to unfold in the physical markets, and the true impact will be felt in the coming weeks,” said Rystad Energy’s head of oil markets, Bjornar Tonhaugen, in a note.

 The latest round of weekly U.S. oil reports are expected to show crude inventories rose for a ninth straight week.
+[EIA/S]

 Industry group the American Petroleum Institute (API) is scheduled to release its supply report at 2030 GMT, followed by the U.S. government’s figures on Wednesday.

-Additional reporting by Alex Lawler in London, Sonali Paul in Melbourne and Jessica Jaganathan in Singapore; Editing by Marguerita Choy and Jan Harvey
+Additional reporting by Alex Lawler in London, Sonali Paul in Melbourne and Jessica Jaganathan in Singapore; Editing by Marguerita Choy and David Gregorio